 Student EMC Hardware Competition

-The IEEE Electromagnetic Compatibility (EMC) Society invites student teams to participate in the 2026 Student Hardware Design Competition, focused on developing practical skills in EMC measurement, analysis, and problem solving.
-This year’s challenge asks students to characterize the electromagnetic compatibility (EMC) performance of a working electronic device — an Arduino-based system and to communicate results clearly and creatively.
+The IEEE Electromagnetic Compatibility (EMC) Society invited student teams to participate in the 2026 Student Hardware Design Competition, focused on developing practical skills in EMC measurement, analysis, and problem solving.
+This year’s challenge asked students to characterize the electromagnetic compatibility (EMC) performance of a working electronic device — an Arduino-based system and to communicate results clearly and creatively.

 The competition emphasizes real-world engineering practice: designing test setups, collecting meaningful data, interpreting results, and proposing or demonstrating mitigation techniques.